Email FacebookTwitterMenu burgerClose thin

 In most cases, the tax that you’re required to pay from the interest earned in your retirement account cannot be avoided.
 Most places where you park your cash, especially safe places to keep your money like a savings account, require you to pay tax on earned interest.
 Once you hit the threshold of $10, it will be reported to the IRS and there is no way around paying the tax.

-However, there are two ways to avoid paying taxes on the interest earned in your savings account.
-Both ways involve saving your money in a tax-advantaged account and not in a regular savings account.
+However, there are two ways to avoid paying taxes on the interest earned in your savings account, though both come with annual contribution limits unlike a regular savings account, where there is no cap on how much you can deposit.
+Both ways involve saving your money in a tax-advantaged account.
 The two types of tax-advantaged savings accounts you need to look for are:

 1. An account that lets you deposit pre-taxed money.